pymupdf/PyMuPDF/docs/textpage.rst

       .. note:: **Overview of changes in v1.18.2:**

         1. The ``hit_max`` parameter has been removed: all hits are always returned.
         2. The ``rect`` parameter of the :ref:`TextPage` is now respected: only text inside this area is examined.
 Only characters with fully contained bboxes are considered.
+The wrapper method :meth:`Page.searchFor` correspondingly supports a *clip* parameter.
-        3. Words hyphenated at the end of a line are now found.
+        3. Words **hyphenated** at the end of a line are now found.
-        4. Overlapping **rectangles** in the same line are now automatically joined.
-We assume that such separations are an artifact created by multiple marked content groups containing parts of the same search needle.
+        4. **Overlapping rectangles** in the same line are now automatically joined.
+We assume that such separations are an artifact created by multiple marked content groups, containing parts of the same search needle.

-      Example Quad versus Rect: when searching for needle "pymupdf", then the corresponding entry will either be the blue rectangle, or, if *quads* was specified, *Quad(ul, ur, ll, lr)*.
+      Example Quad versus Rect: when searching for needle "pymupdf", then the corresponding entry will either be the blue rectangle, or, if *quads* was specified, the quad *Quad(ul, ur, ll, lr)*.

       .. image:: images/img-quads.jpg

    .. attribute:: rect

       The rectangle associated with the text page.
-This either equals the rectangle of the creating page or the ``clip`` parameter of :meth:`Page.getTextPage`.
+This either equals the rectangle of the creating page or the ``clip`` parameter of :meth:`Page.getTextPage` and text extration / searching methods.

+      .. note:: The output of text searching and most text extractions **is restricted to this rectangle**.
+(X)HTML and XML output will however always extract the full page.

 .. _textpagedict: